pietroglyph/lasagne/README.md

 ## How Did I Do This?

-IL Assembly (the instruction set for the .NET VM) is much closer the original code (and preserves more information) than most other ISAs, like x86.
-For this reason, IL assembly can be decompiled into real C#, which can then be recompiled. dnSpy is a wonderful tool which handles this process (and provices a debugger!), which makes reversing Unity/C# games pretty easy.
+.NET Intermediate Language (like Java bytecode), is the instruction set for the .NET VM.
+I is much closer the original code (and preserves more information) than most other instruction sets, like x86.
+For this reason, IL assembly can be decompiled into real C# that is pretty close to the original code-this code can even be recompiled. dnSpy is a wonderful tool which handles this process (and provices a debugger!), which makes reversing _and patching_ Unity/C# games pretty easy.

 ## Building from Source